epoirierIRD/Chlorophyll-Fluorometer/README.md

 ## To contribute

-Contributions to this project are welcome.
-Here's how you can contribute:
+Contributions to this project are welcomed.
+Follow this procedure contribute:

-1. **Fork the Repository** and create your branch:
+1. **Fork the repository** and create your branch:

    ```bash
    git checkout -b my-new-feature
    ```

-2. **Make Your Changes** and test them thoroughly.
+2. **Make your changes** and test them thoroughly.

+3. **Document your changes** in the [EXTERNAL_CONTRIBUTIONS](EXTERNAL_CONTRIBUTIONS.md) file.
+Begin the file with your name, location and date.

-3. **Submit a Pull Request** with a detailed description of your changes.
+4. **Submit a Pull Request** with a detailed description of your changes.

 ## Contributors